-1. After considering the site requirements (see Section 7.0) position the fixing template on the wall ensuring it is level both horizontally and vertically.

-2. Mark the position of the two most suitable fixing slots for the wall plate and boiler lower fixing holes.
-It is preferable to use the horizontal fixing slots.
-For side flue exit, mark as shown.

-3. Mark the position of the centre of the flue hole (rear exit).
-For side flue exit, mark as shown.

-4. If required, mark the position of the gas and water pipes.
-Remove the template.

-5. Cut the hole for the flue (minimum diameter 107mm).

-6. Drill the wall as previously marked to accept the wall plugs supplied.
-Secure the wall plate using two of the fixing screws.

-7. Using a spirit level ensure that the plate is level before finally tightening the screws.
+- 1. After considering the site requirements (see Section 7.0) position the fixing template (Fig. 16) on the wall ensuring it is level both horizontally and vertically. - 2.
+Mark the position of the two most suitable fixing slots for the wall plate and boiler lower fixing holes.
+It is preferable to use the horizontal fixing slots. - 3.
+Mark the position of the centre of the flue hole (rear exit).
+For side flue exit, mark as shown. - 4.
+Note the shaded area on the template.
+Pipework may be routed upwards behind the boiler, providing it does not conflict with the shaded area. - 5.
+If required, mark the position of the gas and water pipes.
+Remove the template. - 6.
+Cut the hole for the flue (minimum diameter 107mm). - 7.
+Drill the wall as previously marked to accept the wall plugs supplied.
+Secure the wall plate using the fixing screws. - 8.
+Using a spirit level ensure that the plate is level before finally tightening the screws. - Connect the gas and water pipes to the valves on the wall plate using the copper tails supplied.
+Ensure that the sealing washers are fitted between the connections.